Cost of Living in Stockholm: 2022 Monthly Expenses

 Any expenses related to having fun are under entertainment!
 This depends on how you entertain yourself.
 We mostly don’t spend much here aside from the monthly subscriptions like Spotify and Netflix.

-- Spotify – 109 SEK per month per person
+- Spotify – 149 SEK per month for two persons

 Aside from that, there are times when we buy games online.
-But, however you want to entertain yourself, there are a lot of options to choose from.
+However you want to entertain yourself, there are a lot of options to choose from.

 There are also quite a few free fun things to do in Stockholm.
 Especially if you have the SL card, then you can just go anywhere within Stockholm county.

 It depends on the gym and the plan you choose.
-Fortunately, I get a yearly health allowance from work where I can spend on a gym membership if I want to.
+Fortunately, I get a yearly health allowance from work that I can spend on a gym membership if I want to.

 Here are a few gyms that you can find in Sweden: